A man who allegedly shot two people in Brooklyn Monday afternoon was in critical condition after being wounded by Baltimore police, officials said.

 On Friday, two males were formally charged in connection with the holdup of a Hampden liquor store that was thwarted by an off-duty police officer who shot one of the suspects and caught the other after a foot chase.

-Michael Blake Jr., 20, who was on probation for a previous robbery, is accused of pointing a handgun at three employees inside the Hampden Liquor Store on Dec.
+Michael Blake Jr., 20, is accused of pointing a handgun at three employees inside the Hampden Liquor Store on Dec.
 4. Off-duty Officer Adam Braskich saw the men and entered the store, ordered them to drop their weapons, and fired his department-issued handgun several times when they did not comply, the records show.
 Blake was struck and wounded in the upper torso.

 Another suspect, Karim Abdul, 16, ran out of the store but was caught by Braskich about six blocks away, records show.